Baltic Sea - start here

 The Baltic Sea – basic information

 The coastline of the Baltic, measuring 8.100 km, is very varied.
-The Polish coast is characterised by sandy beaches, peninsulas, bays and, rarely high cliffs.
+The Polish coast is characterised by sandy beaches, peninsulas, bays and some high cliffs.
 In the north, there are pebble beaches and beautiful skerry coasts, composed of small islands formed as a result flooding of hilly glacial land.

 Different types of Baltic coasts: sandy beaches, cliffs, skerry coast.